The Elevations Difference

 If you love where you live, it matters where you bank.

-Elevations Credit Union has made a commitment to move away from a product-centered business model and focus the way we do business on creating consumer solutions.
-Our objective is to provide our members, as well as the entire community, with a resource that offers unbiased consumer information.
+At Elevations, we’ve made a commitment to move away from a product-centered business model and focus the way we do business on creating consumer solutions.
+Our objective is to provide our members, as well as the entire community, with unbiased consumer information.

 Elevations Credit Union Green Policy Statement

-Elevations Credit Union is committed to minimizing the impact of our activities on the environment and promoting the understanding of sustainability through your Credit Union.
-We will seek ways to reduce our environmental impact by reducing waste and utilities usage by implementing enhanced recycling programs, green cleaning programs and utilize recycled materials whenever possible.
+Elevations Credit Union is committed to minimizing the impact of our activities on the environment and promoting the understanding of sustainability.
+We seek ways to reduce our environmental impact by reducing waste and utilities usage with enhanced recycling programs, green cleaning programs and using recycled materials whenever possible.

 Credit Unions Are Different